PBfordev/wxOpenCVCameras/README.md

 Note
 ---------
 Removing a camera (i.e., stopping a thread) may sometimes take a while so that the program appears to be stuck.
-However, this happens when the `cv::VideoCapture` is still being opened (i.e., the "Connecting" state), where the thread cannot test whether to stop.
+However, this happens when the worker thread is stuck in an OpenCV call (e.g., opening/closing `cv::VideoCapture` or grabbing the image) that may sometimes take a while, where the thread cannot test whether to stop.

 Requirements
 ---------